 Homeless Outreach Services is well established and has demonstrated a high level of success in assisting individuals with the SSI/SSDI application process and connecting them with critical services in the community.
-Since its inception in 2006, Homeless Outreach Services has assisted over 900 individuals in successfully obtaining disability benefits, an important first step to recovery, employment and housing.
+Since its inception in 2006, Homeless Outreach Services has assisted over 1,100 individuals in successfully obtaining disability benefits, an important first step to recovery, employment and housing.

-- For adults in Davidson County (not appropriate for those for whom physical disability is primary)
+- For adults in Davidson County

 - Cannot have an SSI/SSDI case currently pending

 - Can be working, but must be making less than substantial gainful activity (SGA) for the year